BenTaylorPublic/screeps/README.md

 ### Long term:
 ```
+Links
-Should be able to skip from stage 1.6 to 4.8
+    Should be able to skip from stage 1.6 to 4.8 (skip caches)
+    Should place links in this order
+        Bank
+        Link source (using a number priority, so you can force it to build one on the far away source)
+        Link out

 Siege/pressure command
     Whenever a room has full energy, create an attack creep which goes to a room and starts attacking